 If your air conditioner is less than 10 years old, we urge you to invest in AC maintenance to ensure that these components last as long as possible without a repair.
 However, if your AC is 10+ years old, then you might want to start considering replacement.

 It doesn’t matter how old your air conditioner is; if it’s breaking down every few months or every year, there’s something catastrophically wrong with it.
 This could have been a botched installation, or it could be from some functionality problem.

 Regardless of why it’s working this way, we urge you to consider a quick replacement so you don’t end up paying more money down the line for a system that’s not worth the cost.

-Contact Aire Texas Residential Services, Inc. for fast and reliable AC service.
+Contact Aire Texas Heating and Air Conditioning for fast and reliable AC service.
 Doing it right the first time every time!